Return to the forgotten ULX: a broadband NICER+NuSTAR study of NGC 4190 ULX-1: Analysis Results

 We generated power spectra using v1.0 of the {\tt stingray} python package for X-ray timing \citep{stingray}.
 For the \nicer\ observation, we binned the source events within the 0.5--4.5\,keV energy range into a light curve with $dt=0.001$\,s, and broke the light curve into segments of length 524.288\,s ($2^{19}\times dt$).
 This generated 42 segments, which we used to create an average power spectrum with approximately Gaussian uncertainties, allowing for fitting using $\chi^2$ statistics.
 The spectrum was geometrically rebinned by a factor of 1.03 and normalized using Leahy normalization (where the Poisson white noise level is set to 2).
 We followed a similar process for the \nustar\ power spectrum, using the combined FPMA and FPMB events within 3--20\,keV, binning the light curve with $dt=0.001$\,s and creating an average power spectrum using 67 segments of length 1048.576\,s ($2^{20}\times dt$), binned and normalized in the same fashion.
 Both power spectra were converted to XSPEC format using the {\tt flx2xsp} FTOOL so that they could be fitted using the XSPEC software (see Appendix A1 of \citealt{ingram12}).

 Both power spectra are mostly featureless except for stochastic noise increasing towards lower frequencies below $\sim$0.01\,Hz (Fig.~\ref{fig:powspec}).
-Using the Whittle statistic \citep{whittle53}, and accounting for the Poisson noise using a flat power-law with normalization set to 2, both can be fitted with a power-law $P(f)\propto f^{-\alpha}$ with $\alpha\approx1--2$, as expected for red noise often seen in accretion processes and seen in some of the ULX population (\citealt{heil09}).
+Using the Whittle statistic \citep{whittle53}, and accounting for the Poisson noise using a flat power-law with normalization set to 2, both can be fitted with a power-law $P(f)\propto f^{-\alpha}$ with $\alpha\approx$1--2, as expected for red noise often seen in accretion processes and seen in some of the ULX population (\citealt{heil09}).
 For \nicer, we find $\alpha=2.10^{+1.9}_{-0.6}$; for \nustar\ we are unable to obtain strong constraints and simply find $\alpha>0.8$.
 Neither power spectrum shows any evidence of the presence of a QPO.
+The fractional rms below 0.1\,Hz is $\sim$0.06 for \nicer\ and $\sim$0.18 for \nustar.
+In other words, there is a higher contribution to the variability in the \nustar\ band, although there is better signal-to-noise in the \nicer\ band.

 We performed a similar analysis for the two archival \xmm\ observations with a significant amount of usable EPIC-pn data (the first observation suffered from large amounts of background flaring and only had 200\,s of good EPIC-pn time), using $dt=0.0734$\,s (i.e. the time resolution of the EPIC-pn camera) and segments of length 150.3232\,s ($2^{11}\times dt$), for 39 and 58 segments for observations 0654650201 and 0654650301 respectively (Fig.~\ref{fig:xmm_powspec}).
-For 0654650201, we see similar stochastic variability towards low frequencies with $\alpha\approx2$ (although similar to the \nustar\ power spectrum we are unable to place strong constraints on the slope).
+For 0654650201, we see similar stochastic variability towards low frequencies with $\alpha\approx2$ (although similar to the \nustar\ power spectrum we are unable to place strong constraints on the slope), and the fractional rms below 0.1\,Hz is approximately $\sim$0.17.
 However, for 0654650301 we do not see any significant variability above the Poisson noise level.

 While there are no obvious pulsation signals in the power spectra, processes such as spin-up or orbital modulation often mean that genuine pulsations do not show up in a straightforward power spectrum.
 Therefore we ran an accelerated pulsation search on the \nicer, \nustar, and the latter two \xmm\ observations using the {\tt HENaccelsearch} routine from v7.0 of the HENDRICS timing software \citep{hendrics}, searching for pulsations between 0.01 and 10\,Hz with acceleration between 10$^{-10}$ and $5\times10^{-9}$ Hz\,s$^{-1}$.
 We did not find any significant signals in any of the observations using this method.